 Las Criaturas del Laberinto del Fauno

 El Laberinto del Fauno (inappropriately translated overseas as Pan’s Labyrinth) was independently written, produced and directed by Guillermo del Toro, with a budget of approximately 16 million dollars.
 The film’s effects were created by Everett Burrell’s CafeFX — which animated the digital effects — and David Marti’s DDT Efectos Speciales — which built the extensive practical effects.
 Since the beginning of the project, Del Toro established Victorian Illustrator Arthur Rackham’s art pieces — which represent fantasy characters in dark and seemingly emotionless atmospheres — as the main visual inspiration for the film.
-In its conceptual stage, the film featured a greater number of creatures compared to its final incarnation.
-Several characters were excised from the script, including a Nerve Ghost (Fantasma de Nervios) and a Goat Monster (Monstruo Cabrion).

 In the final film, the first (and interestingly enough, last) creature to be seen is a fairy (la hada) — in the form of a fictitious Phasmid, designed combining elements from two stick insects (nicknamed Cheech and Chong) kept at the CafeFX facility as reference.
 The inclusion of a stick insect as a visual element was inspired by a mounted Malaysian stick insect that Del Toro had bought in his childhood.
 The creation of the insect fairy was assigned to CG supervisor Akira Orikasa and animation supervisor Ron Friedman.
 When the creature visits Ofelia in her bedroom, she shows it an illustration of a fairy — and it promptly transforms into a configuration similar to the drawing.
 “Guillermo wanted the fairy to be very girly,” said visual effects supervisor Edward Irastorza, “so we tried to get some female characteristics into the stick bug before it transformed.
 When Ofelia shows the bug the picture of a fairy, the stick bug combs its wings back, kind of like a human looking in a mirror admiring her own butt.
 That was the very first humanoid movement that it did, before transforming.”
 The actual transformation was achieved with keyframe animation, as explained by visual effects supervisor Everett Burrell: “we used a procedure in Softimage XSI called ‘shrink wrap’.
 It wasn’t a traditional morph by any means.
 We took totally different geometry and wrapped it around the fairy, like a fairy wearing a stick bug suit.”

-Curiously enough, the stand-in for the digital fairy was a Bratz doll, painted green and with its hair cut off.
+Curiously, the stand-in for the digital fairy was a Bratz doll, painted green and with its hair cut off.
 The actual fairy, designed by Sergio Sandoval, was initially conceived during the production of Hellboy (a prototype appears, unseen, inside Rasputin’s gauntlet).
 It presents a similar colour scheme to its stick bug form and a faintly translucent skin.
 Two other fairies are also seen, in blue and red variants.
 The design tried to stray from overtly traditional configurations.
 “I wanted them to look like little monkeys,” Del Toro said “like dirty fairies.
 They eat meat.
 They scratch all the time.”
 Artists at CafeFX suggested the concept of leaf-like wings, an idea Del Toro approved immediately.

 According to Burrell, the animation of the fairies was inspired by several Harryhausen characters.
 “We looked at the Homunculus from The Golden Voyage of Sinbad, and the Trog from Sinbad and the Eye of the Tiger,” he told CGSociety.
 “We tried to get those Harryhausen moments.”
 There was also a difference in behaviour between the first green fairy and the other two: whereas the former was more humane in its behaviour (dancers were even used as visual reference), for the latter characters “we were thinking of primate behavior” said animator Ron Friedman, “or even cavemen.
 It was as if they hadn’t yet learned the refinements of how to carry themselves.”
 Ultimately, he adds, “it was a fine line trying to incorporate something that felt elegant, but still animalistic and not totally human.”

-The fairy leads Ofelia to the core of the Labyrinth, where the Faun (el Fauno) is revealed.
+The fairy leads Ofelia to the core of the Labyrinth, where the Faun (el Fauno, or Monstruo Cabrion) is revealed.
 The creature was inspired by recurring dreams experienced by Del Toro in his youth.
 In an interview with The Guardian, the director recalled: “We have a small gothic temple in Guadalajara — that’s like you having an Aztec pyramid in central London.
 Some people from Opus Dei erected this temple in the middle of my city and it’s called the Expiatory Temple.
 So I would hear the temple bells ringing midnight, and as they started chiming, I would see the human hand of the Faun come out from the armoire, then the smiling face of a goat, and then the hairy leg of a goat.
 I would clearly see him pulling his body out of the armoire and I would start screaming, repeatedly, every night that I slept in that bed.”